Naomy360/MyPortfolio/README.md

 # Naomy Chepngeno's Portfolio

 Welcome to my personal portfolio!
-This website showcases my skills, projects, and experiences in the field of computer science.

 ## About Me